 At the end of the contract, in the VAT return will be recorded the residual value of the goods only in the case when the transfer of ownership took place and this transfer of ownership imply a dispatch of goods from one Member State to another.
-The amounts paid as instalments are treated as services and are not included in VAT return and in the recapitulative declaration regarding intra-community deliveries and aquisitions of goods (form 390 - VIES).
+The amounts paid as instalments are treated as services and are included in VAT return and in (form 390 - VIES) under headings other than those related to intra-EU acquisitions/deliveries of goods.